nine7nine/FSThost-pkgbuild/README.md

   else;

-  * find it your yourself! you get the idea ;-)
+  * find the path yourself! you get the idea ;-)

-  On my system, I don't need to do any of this; but it may be needed for yours.
+  NOTE: This is due to a bug in Jack2 that was fixed in v1.9.13.
+If using Jack2 v1.9.13/v1.9.14 -> you shouldn't need to run the above commands. -> Therefore, I'd strongly recommend not using old versions of Jack.
+That said; if you have no choice, then the above workaround exists for you.

-  Execute after installation and also updates, if needed.
+  Additionally, execute the (above) commands; after installation and also updates.

 ____
 OTHER ENVIRONMMENT VARIABLES / FEATURES: